Multi-Contact Inertial Parameters Estimation and Localization in Legged Robots: Results

 \subsubsection{Estimating an unknown payload}

-The optimal estimator ran offline, estimating the inertial parameters after $27$ iterations.
-Within the estimation horizon of \SI{14}{\second}, it accurately determined the total payload inertia, equivalent to a mass of \SI{7.364}{\kilogram}.
-Subsequently, we updated the inertial parameters of Go1's torso in its full-dynamics~\gls{mpc}.
-The impact of this update is vividly illustrated in~\Cref{fig:go1_experiment}-bottom.
-Concretely, it enabled the Go1 robot to maintain a stable posture during walking, emphasizing the significance of correcting model mismatches even for a fast~\gls{mpc} running at \SI{50}{\hertz}.
+To showcase the importance of a correct estimation of the inertial parameters we ran our optimal estimator offline.
+Within the estimation horizon of \SI{14}{\second}, it accurately determined the total payload, equivalent to a mass of \SI{7.364}{\kilogram} after $27$ iterations.
+Subsequently, we updated the inertial parameters of Go1's torso in its full-dynamics~\gls{mpc} controller.
+The impact of this update is vividly illustrated in~\Cref{fig:go1_experiment}-top.
+Concretely, it enabled the Go1 robot to maintain a stable posture during walking, emphasizing the significance of correcting model mismatches even for our fast~\gls{mpc} running at \SI{50}{\hertz}.

-The payload estimation significantly influences the tracking capabilities of the swing foot, as depicted in~\Cref{fig:estimationGO1_swing}.
-A comparison between swing trajectories with and without inertial estimation reveals the crucial role it plays.
-In the absence of accurate inertial parameters, the~\gls{mpc} struggled to track reference swing trajectories, resulting in a progressively decaying motion (\Cref{fig:go1_experiment}-top).
+The payload estimation significantly influences the tracking capabilities of the swing foot, as depicted in~\Cref{fig:go1_experiment}-bottom.
+A comparison between swing trajectories with and without estimated inertial parameters reveals the crucial role it plays.
+In the absence of accurate inertial parameters, the~\gls{mpc} struggled to track reference swing trajectories, resulting in a progressively decaying motion.
 Instead, when the inertia was estimated, the~\gls{mpc} adeptly tracked the swing trajectory.